 - Ladies & Gentlemen: Hair color should not be of extreme colors.
 A God-given color is required (although it does not have to be your God-given color).
 Extreme hair ornaments are not permitted. - Gentlemen: Hair must be cut above the shirt collar and cut so that part of the ear must be always visible.
 Sideburns should not extend below the lowest part of the ear.
-Bangs may not be longer than eyebrow level.
 No other facial hair is permitted.
-No "manbuns" or ponytails permitted.
+No "man-buns" or ponytails permitted.
 A conservative cut is expected no mohawks, head carvings, etc. - At no time should a student's appearance be so extreme as to attract attention or create a disturbance